 - Avoiding tobacco in any form.

-Your dentist takes a full set of dental X-rays early into the doctor-patient relationship.
-This helps to examine and record your mouth's hidden areas for issues that need comparing against changes that occur between appointments.
+Your dentist should take a full set of dental X-rays early into the doctor-patient relationship.
+X-rays help your doctor monitor any changes that could be happening in your teeth between appointments.
 Most adult patients have bitewing X-rays every year and a full mouth series every four to five years.
 But those with a higher risk for dental caries problems may need them every six to 18 months.

 Dental implants are the ideal way to replace missing or weakened teeth.
-Most adult patients are good candidates for implants because they can help to prevent the remaining teeth from moving or loosening as a result.
-Implants are permanent and serve as a good alternative to dentures for anyone with an otherwise healthy mouth and jaw.
+Implants are permanent and serve as an excellent alternative to dentures for anyone with an otherwise healthy mouth and jaw.
+Most adult patients are good candidates for dental implants because they can help prevent the remaining teeth from moving or loosening.

-Cosmetic mouthwashes such as Colgate® Total® Lasting White are aimed at freshening breath and maintaining a healthy color, but they contain fluoride to help fight cavities as well.
-Therapeutic rinses can also treat conditions such as gingivitis, tooth sensitivity and inflammation caused by chemotherapy.
-For more advanced conditions, prescription mouthwashes often contain chlorhexidine gluconate to kill bacteria that cause bleeding, inflammation and the formation of plaque.
+It depends - there are different kinds of mouthwash.
+Cosmetic mouthwashes aim to freshen breath and to maintain a healthy teeth color, but they contain fluoride to help fight cavities as well.
+Therapeutic rinses work to help treat conditions such as gingivitis, tooth sensitivity, and inflammation.
+For more advanced conditions, prescription mouthwashes often contain chlorhexidine gluconate to kill bacteria that cause bleeding, inflammation, and plaque or biofilm formation.

-Studies show children can develop their first cavities by two years old, so the American Academy of Pediatric Dentistry recommends booking the first visit once their first tooth erupts – or, at the latest, their first birthday.
-This helps your dentist catch potential problems that can affect the child's overall health and well-being as more teeth erupt over time.
+Studies show children can develop their first cavities by two years old, so the American Academy of Pediatric Dentistry recommends booking the first visit once their first tooth appears – or, at the latest, their first birthday.
+This helps your dentist catch potential problems that can affect your child's overall health and well-being as more teeth grow in overtime.

-Most children begin losing their baby teeth between the ages of six and eight, and they typically fall out in roughly the same order in which they erupted.
+Most children begin losing their baby teeth between the ages of six and eight.
+They typically fall out in roughly the same order in which they grew.
 Keep in mind that all patients are different.
-Children's and adult's oral condition depends on how long they've gone without an appointment, how long your kids' baby teeth last and even some things to which you are naturally more sensitive.
-With these questions queued up, you'll never be in doubt as to the state of your mouth's health.
+Children and adult oral conditions depend on how long they've gone without an appointment, how long a child's baby teeth last, and what kinds of things you are naturally more sensitive to.